arielmalada/COMP.SE.200-2023-2024-1/bug-report.md

 # Bug Report

-## toString return `0` instead of `-0` when user give input `0`
+## toString return `` instead of `undefined` when user give input `undefined`
 ### Description:
-The toString.js module fails to return the string representation of "-0" when the input value is -0.
+The toString.js module fails to return empty string when the input value is null or undefined.

 ### Steps to Reproduce:
--  Pass the value -0 to the toString.js function.
+-  Pass the value `null` or `undefined` to the toString.js function.
 -  Observe the return value.

 ### Actual Behavior:
-The function returns "-0" when the input is 0.
+The function returns "null" or "undefined" when the input is `null` or `undefined`.
 This happens because the comparison in the function uses the double equal operator (==)

 ### Expected Behavior:
-Return 0 instead of -0
+Return "" (empty string) instead of "null" or "undefined"

 **Priority**: 4